Certified/Attested Photocopies

 For clarity, ASN avoids use of the term "certified" copy except in states whose statutes actually refer to the act in this manner.
 We more frequently use variations of the term “attest”; i.e. "copy attestation," or "attested copy."

 ASN recommends that you positively identify the person presenting a document for copy attestation as a best practice.
 While your state statutes or rules may be silent on this matter, the notarial certificate for an attested photocopy generally states the document custodian’s name.
-You will also want to record the name of the document custodian in your recordbook entry.
-It is therefore wise to positively identify this person.
+You will also want to accurately record the name of this person in your recordbook (journal) entry.
+It is therefore wise to positively identify them.

 Procedure